Key West Activities

 The warm, clear waters of the Gulf of Mexico and the Atlantic Ocean are teaming with fish, luring fishermen, snorkelers and scuba divers down to experience the plethora of sea life.
-But the land lover will also find activities suited for him, such as golfing.
+But the land lover will also find activities suited for him, such as bicycling and golfing.

 The amazing Key West fishery not only allows for commercial fisherman to make a living by providing fresh seafood to our local restaurants, but for the angler to enjoy the excitement of reeling in a fish.
 Thousands of people come down to Key West each year to go out on a fishing charter.
 Whether you are just wanting to bend a rod and get into some action or you want to catch that sport fish of a lifetime, the Key West waters are the place to do it.
 Specialty fishing trips to places like the Marquesas Keys and the Dry Tortugas are also available.

 Offshore we have deep sea fishing charters where we troll the blue water for dolphin, tuna, wahoo, sailfish, kingfish, and marlin as well as bottom fishing the wrecks and reefs for snapper, grouper, cobia, and amberjacks.